trickster026/quotevote-monorepo/README.md

     - Clicking the button opens a dialog to select a reason and provide details.
     - Submitting the form flags the post for moderator review.
     - The button or post indicates to the user that it has already been flagged by them.
-- As a moderator, I want to see Approve and Reject buttons on posts pending approval so that I can moderate content directly from the post page.
+- As a moderator, I want to see Support and Disagree buttons on posts pending approval so that I can moderate content directly from the post page.
   - *Acceptance Criteria:*
-    - The Approve and Reject buttons are visible only to moderators for posts pending approval.
+    - The Support and Disagree buttons are visible only to moderators for posts pending approval.
-    - The Approve button is styled as a green outlined button with a thumbs-up icon (per `ApproveButton.js`).
+    - The Support button is styled as a green outlined button with a thumbs-up icon (per `ApproveButton.js`).
-    - The Reject button is styled as a red outlined button with a thumbs-down or similar icon (per `RejectButton.js`).
+    - The Disagree button is styled as a red outlined button with a thumbs-down or similar icon (per `RejectButton.js`).
-    - Clicking Approve marks the post as approved and updates its status; the button is disabled or hidden after approval.
+    - Clicking Support marks the post as approved and updates its status; the button is disabled or hidden after approval.
-    - Clicking Reject marks the post as rejected, optionally prompts for a reason, and updates its status; the button is disabled or hidden after rejection or approval.
+    - Clicking Disagree marks the post as rejected, optionally prompts for a reason, and updates its status; the button is disabled or hidden after rejection or approval.
-- As a regular user, I should not see Approve or Reject buttons so that moderation controls are restricted to authorized users.
+- As a regular user, I should not see Support or Disagree buttons so that moderation controls are restricted to authorized users.
   - *Acceptance Criteria:*
-    - Approve and Reject buttons are not rendered for non-moderator users.
+    - Support and Disagree buttons are not rendered for non-moderator users.

 **Comment Section**
 - As a user, I want to comment on posts so that I can participate in the discussion.